javadbat/jb-date-input/README.md

 ```
 ## custom validation

-beside of min and max you can also set your own custom validation like any other jb web components family to achive this you must create a array of validations and assign them to component
+beside of min and max you can also set your own custom validation like any other jb web components family to achieve this you must create a array of validations and assign them to component

 ```js
 const validationList = [